 2.2 All trainees, fellows, participants, and scholars receiving support through any National Institutes of Health (NIH) training, career development award, research education grant, and dissertation research grant must receive instruction in responsible conduct of research.
 This requirement is effective with new and renewal applications submitted to NIH on or after January 25, 2010, and for all continuation (Type 5) applications with deadlines on or after January 1, 2011.

 2.3 The Vice President for each unit or the Dean of each college, as applicable, has the discretion to require RCR training for other individuals in addition to those identified in 2.1 and 2.2.
-"Unit" is intended to mean those divisions that don't have a Dean typically, such as, but not necessarily limited to, Center for Nanoscale Science and Engineering (CNSE), ND EPSCoR and Upper Great Plains Transportation Institute (UGPTI).
+"Unit" is intended to mean those divisions that don't have a Dean typically, such as, but not necessarily limited to, ND EPSCoR and Upper Great Plains Transportation Institute (UGPTI).

 3.0 Educational Plans.